 Below is an example of the water meters that have been installed throughout the system.
 This Neptune E-Coder water meter is state-of-the-art with a solid-state absolute encoder register.
 That means it has no moving parts to wear out.
-The register shows 7 digits plus 2 more past the decimal for accurate reading down to the 100ths of a gallon.
+The register shows 7 digits plus 2 more past the decimal for accurate reading down to the 10ths of a gallon.
 Depending on the model, there is also a leak indicator, a tamper indicator, and a reverse-flow detector/indicator.
 It even shows the rate of flow when water is being used.
 This is especially helpful when diagnosing a potential leak.

 We use two models of the AclaraONE system to transmit usage and other data, via Data Collector Units throughout the water system, back to our office.
 This is done either nightly or hourly depending on the model.
-The benefit is more timely information on your usage and the water system.
-The meters can be programmed to read more frequently when needed in determining specific leak information.
+The benefit is "real-time" information on your usage and the water system.
 Graphs and precise daily usage are just a few of the reports that make this system a great customer service tool, while helping the company to track water usage.
 If you need access to specific information, please call the office.